SteveALee/fullmeasure-blog/source/_posts/using-a-pc-as-a-simple-synth.md

 To connect the keyboard to the synth I used the venerable [MIDI-OX](http://www.midiox.com/) midi toolkit which works fine on Windows 10.
 One installed you select the input an output dvices using `Options -> Midi Devices`.

 That's it.
 As long as MIDI-OX is running any key press should be heard in your audio output.
-The default GM voice is Piano which is fine for me.
-Note with such a simple non ASIO driver set up there is a small but noticable latency.
+The default GM voice is `1 Acoustic Grand Piano` which is fine for me.
+Note though that with such a simple non ASIO driver set up there is a small but noticable latency.